smarttechnologies/peparser/README.md

                             one in order to set up default activation context.
 The tool loads dlls in the process, so use matching architecture.
+      --reports-dir         directory to dump dependency reports to, creates missing.txt, report.txt (when --verbose is specified),
+                            and report.json (when --json is specified).
       --pe-extensions arg   A semi-colon separated list of file extension to check when batching dlls.
 For example 'dll;cpl;sys'.
 Omit to test all files except executables.